Davidcodess/myteam./README.md

 ### What I learned

 This was my first larger project without instruction and it was a fun challange!
 I deepened my understanding of HTML by properly structuring the different sections of the website and using different semantic elements to improve accessibility.
-This included properly nesting elements, utalizing different elements such as < header>,< nav>,< section>,and < footer>.
+This included properly nesting elements, utalizing different elements such as header,nav,section,and footer.

 Throughout this project I felt I was continously challanged with bringing the structure to life with CSS.
 I utilized custom styling primarialy by targeting specific classes and reusing them when possible.By utalizing a variety of CSS properties and some slight animations I quickly began to structure everything with ease.
 Additionally I focused prioritizing a responsive design to ensure the website looks great on different screen sizes for users.
 And I realized how styling would effect later development when scaled down to a smaller screen in both a positive and negative way.